Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

        sf write 0x70000000 0x2E00000 <rootfs.cpio.gz.u-bootfilesize_in_hex>
        sf write 0x20000000 0x7F80000 <boot.scr_filesize_in_hex>

 4. After flashing the images, turn off the power switch on the board.

 5. Change the SW1 boot mode pin settings to OSPI boot mode, that is ON-OFF-OFF-OFF.

 6. Power cycle the board.
 The board now boots up using the images in the OSPI flash.

-.. note:: For VMK180 Production board, OSPI images are not provided as part of design package.
-Only VCK190 OSPI images are shared under design package.
+.. note:: For the VMK180 production board, OSPI images are not provided as part of the design package.
+Only VCK190 OSPI images are shared as part of the design package.

 ================================
 Boot Sequence for eMMC Boot Mode
 ================================

 To configure the design for the eMMC boot mode, see eMMC Boot Mode Configuration.
 This section demonstrates the boot sequence for the emmc boot mode.
-For this, you need to connect a eMMC daughter card (part number X-EBM-02, REV_A02) as shown in the following figure:
+For this, you need to connect an eMMC daughter card (part number X-EBM-02, REV_A02) as shown in the following figure:

 .. image:: ./media/X-EBM-02_emmc_Daughter_card.jpg

 .. note:: For standalone, copy the BOOT.BIN to the SD card.
 For Linux images, you can either boot the VCK190 or vmk180 board using the ready-to-test images as part of the released package path, `<designpackage>/<vck190 or YAML_DT_BOARD_FLAGS_vmk180>/ready_to_test/emmc_images/linux`, or refer to `Example Project: Creating Linux Images Using PetaLinux <./5-system-design-example.rst#example-project-creating-linux-images-using-petalinux>`__ to build your own set of Linux images using the PetaLinux tool.

-To format the eMMC flash  on Versal board for the first time, use the following steps:
+To format the eMMC flash on the Versal ACAP board for the first time, use the following steps:

 1. With the card powered off, install the eMMC daughter card.